 Important to note: Each session of OTLI is capped at 12 participants to maintain the quality of attention and high level of interaction within the Institute.
-Furthermore, registration fills up early (so you may be placed on a waitlist), and preference is given to those full-time teaching faculty members who have not already gone through the Institute, are planning to teach an online or blended course in the near future, and for full-time professors who hail from a variety of departments, schools, and programs at Saint Louis University so as to foster an interdisciplinary cohort interested in exploring effective practices and pedagogy for teaching online.
+Furthermore, registration fills up early (so you may be placed on a waitlist), and preference is given to those full-time teaching faculty members who have not already gone through the Institute, are planning to teach an online or blended course in the next two semesters, and represent a cross-section of faculty from different departments, schools, and programs at Saint Louis University so as to foster an interdisciplinary cohort interested in exploring effective practices and pedagogy for teaching online.

-During summer Online Teaching & Learning Institutes, the week-long program includes immersive, on-campus workshops, facilitated conversations, and collaborative, independent, and/or self-directed work time.
-The summer version of OTLI leverages face-to-face and online workshops and presentations to assist full-time faculty at Saint Louis University in transitioning or creating courses from traditional, in-person classrooms to blended (hybrid) or online learning environments.
-The Institute is particularly well-suited for faculty who will be teaching online or in blended courses during the academic year immediately following the Institute experience, as participants will leave the Institute with an online course designed and at least partially constructed in SLU Global.
+The Institute is particularly well-suited for faculty who will be teaching online or in blended courses during the academic year immediately following the Institute experience, as participants will leave the Institute with an online course designed and at least partially constructed in Blackboard Learn, formerly SLU Global.

 This annual event is a full-day series of workshops and presentations, typically held on the Thursday before spring classes begin.
 The Winter Institute has a different focus each year.
 The upcoming 2013 Winter Institute will focus on Engaging All Learners.
 Past Winter Institutes include: Writing to Learn at a Jesuit Institution and Teaching at a Jesuit Institution: Informing Our Practice.